market-dot-dev/blog/_posts/open-source.md

   url: "/assets/blog/covers/1.jpg"
 ---

-I'm excited to announce that **market.dev is now fully open source** under an AGPLv3 License.
+Today we're announcing that **market.dev is now open source** under an AGPLv3 License.
+We'll maintain a hosted version on market.dev, along with a new simpler pricing plan.

-Our goal is to help developers become independent business owners, and many of our customers are already active in open source communities as maintainers, freelancers, and consultants.
+Our goal is to help developers become independent business owners, and many of our ccustomers are already active in open source communities as maintainers, freelancers, and consultants.
+Building alongside our customers in the open only makes sense, and it also gives us to provide customers with a new way to shape our product - by filing a PR directly!

- By open sourcing our platform, we're not just sharing code – we're inviting our community to help shape the future of the platform.

-If you're interested, **[check out the code on GitHub](https://github.com/market-dot-dev/store)**.
-If you're interested in contributing, feel free to go through our issues list to pick something off, or add something of your own.

-For existing users, nothing changes.
-We're still building and working on market.dev - now, in the open.
+More than anything, I'm excited about everything we'll learn about building market.dev in the open.
+If you're interested in contributing, **[check out the code on GitHub](https://github.com/market-dot-dev/)**.